PREPAY ONLINE

 This is an intermediate class requiring completion of Level 1 and an active museum membership to participate.

-Thursday, September 18, 4p
+Thursday, October 16, 4p

-Instructor: Dave Cathcpole
+Instructor: Dave Catchpole

 Blacksmith Barn - $30 Coal & Materials Fee